Pregnant Woman Defends Her Decision To Continue Vaping & Asks People To 'Stop Shaming' Her For It

 “I have asthma cause mom smoked.
 Everyday when I have an asthma attack I think about how mad I am of my mom for smoking,” another commented.

 “Because it’s not just about you or the person pregnant anymore.
 It’s selfish to not stop.
-I stopped 6 days after I found out,” one wrote.
+I stopped 6 days after I found out,” a third user claimed.

+A certified doctor on TikTok spoke about the harmful effects of smoking while pregnant.

 A board-certified OBGYN doctor on TikTok, Dr. Sloane, shared a video on the harmful effects of smoking while pregnant.